helenaferdy/helenaferdy.github.io/_posts/2024-01-08-langchain-instructor.md

 <br>

-We get the texts used to be the possible context for the LLM
+We get the relevant texts as the result

 ![x](/static/2024-01-07-langchain/11.png)